-Among K-12 subject areas, Health Education and Music had the highest percentage of positions unfilled or filled through a shortage mechanism in small rural districts.
-There were less than five FTE positions for either Special Education Specialists for the Visually Impaired or for the Deaf and Hard of Hearing, so these proportions were not reported.
+Among K-12 subject areas, Music and Computer Science/Instructional Technology had the highest percentage of positions unfilled or filled through a shortage mechanism in small rural districts.
+There were fewer than five FTE positions for Health Education, Computer Science/Instructional Technology, Drama Theater Arts, Special Education Specialist: Visually Impaired, or Special Education Specialist: Deaf and Hard of Hearing, so these proportions were not reported.